zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/L3_Extraction/L3_Extraction.md

 - Forceps
 - KimWipes
 - 1.5 mL Eppendorf tubes
-- 6 cm Petri dish containing pre-warmed RPMI-1640 + 1% Pen-Strep (v/v)
+- 6 cm Petri dish containing pre-warmed RPMI-1640 + P/S + G (v/v)

 ### Methods
 1. Clean and ethanol the work area, stage of dissecting scope, and tools prior to starting the dissections.

-2. Turn on the heat block and allow it to warm up to 37°C.
+2. Warm the heat block to 37°C.

 3. Aliquot 1X *Aedes* saline into 1.5 mL Eppendorf tubes.
-Place tubes in warming plate to allow to come to 37°C.
+Place tubes in heat block.

-4. Under sterile conditions, aliquot ~10 mL of pre-warmed RPMI-1640 amended with P/S and Gentamicin into a small 6 cm Petri dish.
-Place the Petri dish on top of the heat block to keep the RPMI-1640 warm.
+4. Under sterile conditions, aliquot ~10 mL of pre-warmed RPMI + P/S into a small 6 cm Petri dish.
+Place the Petri dish on top of the heat block to keep the media warm.

 5. Place a large glass Petri dish lined with filter paper on ice.
-Cold anesthetize the mosquitoes in the cartons by placing the cartons in 4°C refrigerator until knocked down (~2-3 min).
-Once knocked down, put mosquitoes on top of the filter paper in the Petri dish and cover with the glass lid.
+Cold anesthetize the mosquitoes as described above and transfer to the dish on ice.

 6. Take a clean glass slide and in the center add a puddle of 1X *Aedes* saline using a transfer pipette.